javaplus/KubernetesDojo/labs/intro.md

 ## Connecting to your Running Pod.

 Let's see how to connect into your container running in your Kubernetes pod.
-Unlike, Docker where you can just use a "-p" option to publish a port to connect into it, in Kubernetes Pods are typically unaccessiable outside of the Kubernetes cluster without other Resources being created to route traffic.
+Unlike, Docker where you can just use a "-p" option to publish a port to connect into it, in Kubernetes Pods are typically inaccessiable outside of the Kubernetes cluster without other Resources being created to route traffic.
 It's a bit too early to be getting into the details about these other resources right now, so instead we will show you a great way to quickly be able to forward traffic from your local machine to the Pod.
 This technique is great to test out a pod or troubleshoot connectivity issues.
-It is the port-forward command.
+It is the [port-forward command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#port-forward).
 Before we can forward traffic, we need a pod.
 So, let's start up our nginx pod again:
 ```bash
 kubectl run mynginx --image=nginx
 ```